 Shaving is easy, practical, and very affordable.
 It involves a metal blade that cuts hair growth off of your skin.
 It can be done regularly with a great deal of success.
 The only risk associated with shaving is nicking or cutting your skin, which would expose you to infection.

-Waxing makes use of an adhesive (wax) applied on the patch of skin where the hair is to be removed.
-Before the adhesive dries up and completely hardens, it is pulled off from the surface with another medium (e.g., paper or cloth) pulling out the unwanted hair.
+Waxing uses an adhesive (wax) applied on the patch of skin where the hair is to be removed.
+Before the adhesive dries up and completely hardens, it is pulled from the surface with another medium (e.g., paper or cloth), pulling out the unwanted hair.
 Waxing is a semi-permanent method of hair removal.

 Threading involves the use of the manipulation of cotton threads to pull out facial hair from the skin.

 Depilatories often come in cream.
 The cream is applied to the unwanted hair, and it dissolves the hair.
-But its action is limited only to the segment of hair growing above the skin, so hair regrowth appears 1 – 3 days afterward.
+Its action is limited only to the segment of hair growing above the skin, so hair regrowth appears 1 – 3 days afterward.

-Three methods are considered permanent, including laser, IPL, and electrolytes.
+Three laser treatment methods are considered permanent, including laser, IPL, and electrolytes.
 These methods attack the root or follicle growth and disable it, limiting hair growth to a very minimal and unnoticeable level.